-The City received a 2.6 million dollar grant to upgrade the McNamara Park Facilities.
+The City installed upgrades the McNamara Park Facilities.
 Included will be eight handicap ramps at the corner of "K & 11th Street and Canal & 11th Street.
 The grinding of sidewalks that have lifted around the park, replacement of sidewalks that are cracked and uplifted.
-New sidewalks are being added to the playground area, ADA compliant, new handicap ramp to the new pavilion, and new handicap bathrooms are being built.
-ADA drinking fountains will be added.
-The project is expected to be completed by the end of 2013.
+New sidewalks are being added to the playground area, new handicap ramp to the new pavilion, and new handicap bathrooms were installed along with a new accessible drinking fountain.